 The NEU's framework for developing an anti-racist approach

-This framework and user guide have been designed to help you explore ideas around race equality and plan how to tackle racism with children, young people and staff.
+This framework has been designed to help you explore ideas around race equality and plan how to tackle racism with children, young people and staff.

 Urgent action is needed to address widespread stereotyping, discrimination and the fear and violence caused by racism.